JoeBater/AlgerianForestFires/README.md

-A set of simple regressions based on a small UCI ML repository dataset.
+A set of simple regressions based on the small UCI ML repository dataset.
 Easily understandable for non-technical management.